doncandela/mgah/mgah.md

     <userc>..foo$ git clone https://github.com/doncandela/dcfuncs.git
     ```

-    This command resulted in the creation of a subdirectory `foo/dcfuncs`, containing this GH repo including its `.git` file (which is managed by Git and holds the repo history).
+    This command resulted in the creation on Unity of the subdirectory `foo/dcfuncs`, containing this GH repo including its `.git` file (which is managed by Git and holds the repo history).

   - **Cloning from private GH repo.** It's assumed here this a private repo to which you have SS access -- for example a repo that belongs to you.
 It seemed that the easiest path was to use **SSH agent forwarding**, which allows Unity (while you are logged in) to use the SSH keys from your PC to authenticate to GH.
 First check that you have SSH access to GH from your PC: